 - pinch cream of tartar

-- Dry Ingredients: In a separate bowl, sift the icing sugar, and almond flour together.
-Repeat the sifting process to ensure there are no clumps.
+- Repeat the sifting process to ensure there are no clumps.
 If there are any clumps, discard them.

-- Prepare the Meringue: In a stand mixer fitted with the whisk attachment (or bowl if using a hand mixer), add the egg whites and a pinch cream of tartar.
+- In a stand mixer fitted with the whisk attachment, add the egg whites and a pinch cream of tartar.
 Beat on high until foamy.

 - Once the egg whites are foamy, turn the mixer down to the lowest setting possible, and slowly add in the granulated sugar.
 Be sure to incorporate all the sugar into the egg whites.